Introduction

 Step 4: Install Python 3

-The Deadsnakes PPA has many Python versions in its database, allowing you to install older versions as well.
+The Deadsnakes PPA has many Python versions in its database and allows you to install older versions as well.
 Specify the version in the package name to install that version.

 For example, run this command to install Python 3.12: